Updated July 28, 2023

 How does the trim() method work?

-A trim method in java is a build-in function.
-Unicode Value for white space in Java is “\u0020”.
-When passed any string, the Trim method checks for the mentioned Unicode Value, which is for white space.
-If the Trim method finds matching Unicode Value, then it eliminates that and returns the newly trimmed string.
+A trim method in Java is a built-in function.
+The Unicode Value for white space in Java is “\u0020”.
+When passing any string, the trim method checks for the mentioned Unicode Value for white space.
+If the Trim method finds a matching Unicode Value, then it eliminates that and returns the newly trimmed string.
 It is also important to understand that this method does not delete or trim any middle spaces.
 Whenever the trim method is called, a new string object is returned.

-Now that we have learned the definition, along with the standard syntax for the trim method, and with the understanding of how trim works, let’s see a trim method in action with some programs.
+Now that we have learned the definition and the standard syntax for the trim method and understand how trim works, let’s see a trim method in action with some programs.

 Example #1